mikecassell/P6-FlightDataVis/Map/readme.md

 # Mike's Visualization Project

 ## Summary:
 This information was compiled by RITA and represents all the air traffic between the 20 bussiest US airports in terms of departures in 2008 (the last year data was available for.)
-The purpose of the visualization is to show how visual encodings can make understanding complex and copious datasets quick and easy, giving the reader a quick understanding of flight delay performance for the year in the busiest airports.
+The purpose of the visualization is to show how visual encodings can make understanding complex and copious datasets quick and easy, giving the reader a quick understanding of flight delay performance for the year in the busiest airports and the impact of the destination airport on the arrival delay.

 ## Design: